fionafibration/team-frotress-2/README.md

 Copy config_default.py to config.py and fill out your game executable and console.log paths (console.log will be in tf folder)

-Install OMPHUD-sexy on your game, make sure every class config has $<classname> in it somewhere, i.e. medic.cfg has a line `$medic`, heavyweapons.cfg has a line `$heavyweapons`.
+Install OMPHUD-sexy on your game, make sure every class config has $classname in it somewhere, i.e. medic.cfg has a line `$medic`, heavyweapons.cfg has a line `$heavyweapons`.

 # More than one device or actuator